Effects of equation of state on hydrodynamic expansion, spectra, flow harmonics and two-pion interferometry: Equation of State and Hydrodynamical model

-The third EoS, FOS, introduces an additional constraint in FO, namely, strangeness neutrality, i.e.
+The third EoS, FOS, introduces an additional constraint in the FO, namely, strangeness neutrality, i.e.

-The strangeness chemical potential, $\mu_s$, is introduced in the EoS as a new variable.
-Therefore the strangeness chemical potential is not an independent degree of freedom in the system, it merely increases the dimension of the binodal surface of the phase transition \cite{phase-01}.
+The strangeness chemical potential, $\mu_s$, is introduced in the EoS, not as an independent variable in the system, but for increasing the dimension of the binodal surface of the phase transition~\cite{phase-01}.
 It also modifies the phase structure, as discussed below.
-Before carrying out the hydrodynamical simulations we first discuss quanlitatively the differences among the different EoSs.
+Before carrying out the hydrodynamical simulations, we first examine the differences among the different EoS's qualitatively.

-We show in Fig.~\ref{phase_boundary} the phase boundaries of the different EoSs.
+Fig.~\ref{phase_boundary} shows the phase boundaries of the different EoS's.
 For LQCD, the deconfinement transition corresponds to the parameterization in the region of $170~{\rm MeV} < T < 220~{\rm MeV}$ on the temperature axis in the plot.
 For FO and FOS, the phase boundary is determined by the Gibbs conditions between the quark-gluon and hadronic phases.
-The phase boundary of the CEP is not shown explicitly in the plot, it is almost the same as that of FO beyond the critical point, and is smoothed out below that point.
-The top plot shows the phase boundaries in terms of temperature as a function of baryon density, while the plot in the bottom shows those in terms of the temperature as a function of baryon chemical potential.
+CEP does not have well-defined phase separation, and therefore it is not shown explicitly in the plot.
+Due to the interpolation scheme, it is almost the same as that of FO beyond the critical point (i.e. for $\mu > \mu_c$), and is smoothed out below that point (i.e. for $\mu < \mu_c$).
+The top plot shows the phase boundaries in terms of the temperature as a function of baryon density, while the plot in the bottom shows them in terms of the temperature as a function of baryon chemical potential.

-We note that FOS possesses an unique feature: the QGP phase boundary and the hadronic phase boundary have different baryon chemical potentials.
+We note that FOS possesses a unique feature: the QGP and the hadronic phase boundaries have different baryon chemical potentials.
 It can be seen as a result of the strangeness local neutrality condition.
-This implies that during the phase transition, when the two phases are in equilibrium, it is not necessary that both phases simultaneously have vanishing strangeness density.
+This implies that during the phase transition, when the two phases are in equilibrium, it is not necessary that the strangeness density vanishes simultaneously in both phases.
 This is because in the transition region, the strangeness neutrality condition Eq.(\ref{rhos0}) reads,